music-fsl-zsl/tutorial/book/fsl-example/intro.md

 However, the same principles can be applied to any dataset.
 For a bigger challenge, try using the [MedleyDB](https://medleydb.weebly.com/) dataset, which contains a larger number of instrument classes.

-A repo with ready-to-go code from this tutorial can be found on [github](https://github.com/music-fsl-zsl/tutorial/fsl-example).
+A repo with ready-to-go code from this tutorial can be found on [github](https://github.com/music-fsl-zsl/music_fsl).

-TODO: need to make this run on colab by pip installing requirements + making the util code pip installable

 ### Requirements